joefreeman8/sei-project-one/readme.md

 * Playing the game again after winning or losing would make the interval timers implemented in my code to run again, giving the effect that everything was 2x speed.
 I created a work around of this with `window.restart()` in my code which refreshed the browser.

 ## Bugs ##
-* The point of no return - this bug, I stemmed from the way I set up the player movement with the irregular grid size.
+* The point of no return - this bug comes from the way I set up the player movement with the irregular grid size.
 It affects the game by not allowing the player to move backwards in the first two rows of the grid.
 Between you and me, it’s a good bug, stops the ‘poke-dash campers’.
 * The score mechanic, when reaching the pokeball may notice your score increases 1000 points per millisecond for eternity.

 ## Future Improvements ##